c-snell/Documentation/kubespray_install.md

 Verify you can ssh as root on all nodes without password.
 I have seen where the first entry gets skipped for some reason.
 I also run it with IPs for additional checks.
 Just verify.

-# Install Kubespray.
+## Install Kubespray

+Setup environment.
 This will only be performed from a single host (i.e. an Ansible bastion server or from a master node).

-Setup environment

 ```
 cd ~